stuycs-gh-classrooms/10-nextcs-p01-uno-avocado/README.md

 - P - Play
 - R - Reset
 - Esc - Pause
-- Tentative: C (clears the board, auto win),
+- Tentative: C (clears the board, auto win), + (increase size of ball), - (decrease size of ball)

 Mouse Control:
-- Mouse movement:
+- Mouse movement: mouseX controls the movement of the paddle
-- Mouse pressed:
+- Mouse pressed: Interactions with reset, pause & starting screen

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+CLASS Brick
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - Size, color,
 - METHODS
-  - LIST METHODS HERE
+  - collisionCheck, setColor, display

-CLASS NAME1
+CLASS Ball
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - Size, color,
 - METHODS
+  - collisionCheck, setColor, display, move,

+CLASS Screen
+- Instance variables:
+  - Size, color,
-  - LIST METHODS HERE
+- METHODS
+  - mousePressed, difficultyButton,